narcis-radu/pico-share/README.md

 ## Setting up the theme
 Just add `{{ social_share }}` to your theme.

+## License
+Social Sharing is free to use under the MIT License.

 ## NOTE
 There is no stylesheet provided.
-If you need help with styles, check [pure-extras] (!https://github.com/narcis-radu/pure-extras), [social-sharing] (!https://github.com/cferdinandi/social-sharing/) or any CSS snippets.
+If you need help with styles, check [pure-extras] (https://github.com/narcis-radu/pure-extras), [social-sharing] (https://github.com/cferdinandi/social-sharing/) or any CSS snippets.